Reflecting on 2021 and Heading into 2022 with Mindfulness, Confidence, and Non-Reaction to External

 Maybe I felt pretentious celebrating a birthday because we didn’t have cakes or balloons on our special day even when we were little.
 My parents had lived simple lives.
 My grandparents didn’t even remember my parents’ birthdays — each one amongst seven and ten kids.

 Why should I celebrate the day I was born?
 This question hit me so hard every time September approached that I left the city with my then partner to somewhere green.
 Sure enough, we celebrated the day with cake and drinks and had a nice time.
-But I was okay to be self-occupied only around my partner.
+But I was okay to be vain only around my partner.

-My present partner was the first person who told me birthdays are important.
+My partner was the first person who told me birthdays are important.
 He said every birthday marks another year well-lived.
 That we are alive is enough to celebrate our existence.

 And I’m happy to agree with him.
 Today, being alive seems to be the highest privilege.
 Or being able to go to your parents’ house when you like.
 Or listening to your friends and family over the phone and knowing they are fine.
+(Learning with The Little Prince What’s Important in Life.)

-So even though I couldn’t do all that I had wanted to, I was looking forward to New Year’s Eve.
+So even though I couldn’t do all I had wanted to, I was looking forward to New Year’s Eve.
 Like last year, this year, too, my partner and I celebrated the new year in peace.
 We went out for dinner, brought eggless cookies, and returned to watch a movie in our forest cabin in Auroville (a green community of its kind about which you will know more soon).
 We kissed at 12 and fell asleep soon enough.

 The next morning we were up before 8.
 We sat in the garden with two cups of hot ginger tea and talked in the sun for hours.
 After a nap and a head massage, we showered in the open under the trees in cold water.
 This forest ritual was followed by a drive to the market and a cup of tea.

 We walked around in Auroville.
-Then I drove my rented moped on dark and sodden narrow mud roads to collect fresh prawns from the delivery boy at a suitable landmark.
+I drove my rented moped on dark and sodden narrow mud roads to collect fresh prawns from the delivery boy at a suitable landmark.
 Afterward, we put some music on and cooked prawns masala and rice.
 We ate the delicious meal with chips while watching Money Heist.
 And that was more or less the routine we followed the next day, too.

 Simple and easy, that’s what I like.